neuronsimulator/nrn/docs/guide/faq.rst

     Create a Vector and load it with the times at which you want to activate the synaptic mechanism.

 2.
-    Then use an :ref:`FIinitializeHandler <finitialize_handler>` that stuffs the spike times into the NetCon's event queue by calling the `NetCon class's event() method <https://nrn.readthedocs.io/en/latest/hoc/modelspec/programmatic/network/netcon.html?highlight=netcon>`_ during initialization.
+    Then use an :ref:`finitialize_handler` that stuffs the spike times into the NetCon's event queue by calling the `NetCon class's event() method <https://nrn.readthedocs.io/en/latest/hoc/modelspec/programmatic/network/netcon.html>`_ during initialization.

     For example, if the Vector that holds the event times is syntimes, and the NetCon that drives the synaptic point process is nc, this would work: